Credentials & Professional Affiliations:

 As a therapist, I draw from the above education and work experiences, as well as therapy-specific models that I have been trained in over the years.
-While my understanding of human needs and behaviours are deeply rooted in various early psychological theories (e.g., psychodynamic, developmental psychology) and advancements in psychological science (e.g., neuroscience), my theoretical framework is mostly grounded in two highly researched, effective, and complementary models: Emotion-Focused Therapy and Dialectical Behaviour Therapy.
-I am also influenced by Person-Centered, Feminist, and Existential stances.
+While my understanding of human needs and behaviours are deeply rooted in various early psychological theories (e.g., psychodynamic, developmental psychology) and advancements in psychological science (e.g., neuroscience), my theoretical framework is mostly grounded in two highly researched, effective, and complementary models: Dialectical Behaviour Therapy and Emotion-Focused Therapy.
+I am also influenced by Person-Centered, Feminist, and Existential perspectives.

 Broadly speaking, my therapeutic approach is based on the following assumptions: